-The following charts illustrate that the largest portion of target compensation for our Named Officers as of December 31, 2021 is in long-term equity compensation, consistent with our belief that our executive compensation program should be heavily influenced by our absolute stock price performance to further align the interests of our Named Officers with those of our stockholders.
-In the case of performance units, the largest single component of our program, compensation is further influenced by relative stock price performance compared to our peers and the broader market.
-In addition, each of our Named Officers owns a substantial amount of our stock.
+The following charts illustrate that the largest portion of target compensation for our NEOs as of December 31, 2022 is in long-term equity compensation, consistent with our belief that our executive compensation program should be heavily influenced by our absolute stock price performance to further align the interests of our NEOs with those of our stockholders.
+In the case of performance units, the largest single component of our program, compensation is further influenced by relative stock price performance compared to our peers and the broader market and, new for our 2022 performance unit awards, our ROCE performance.